systemdemo/workshop/workshop/SANDBOXING/README.md

 ```
 [~] chroot /opt/debian
 [~] cat /etc/os-release
+[~] grep vagrant /etc/passwd
 [~] touch /meow
 ```

 /opt/debian is the root directory of a Debian distribution we've provided for you.
 Looking at /etc/os-release, you can tell that from the current view of the file system it appears that you are on a Debian host!
-If you exit the chroot and look at /etc/os-release again you'll see that you're back in the view of a Fedora host:
+You will also see that there is no vagrant user in this chroot, unlike on the host.
+If you check outside the chroot and look at /etc/os-release and /etc/passwd, you'll see that you're back in the view of a Fedora host:

 ```
-[~] exit
 [~] cat /etc/os-release
+[~] grep vagrant /etc/passwd
 ```

 What about the file /meow that we created?
 You will find it in the original (outside of the chroot) directory, /opt/debian/meow: